- Working Group

 - What feedback resulted from the community consultation?

-- Some of the recreation dwellings are privately owned - what happens to them?
+- Some of the recreation dwellings are privately leased - what happens to them?

 - What future tourism accommodation is being proposed?